bjssacademy/class-based-from-go/part2/chapter02.md

 In C#, it's very different - methods belong to classes and are defined inside them.

-Let's go back to Person.cs and create a method to see what we are talking about.
+Let's go back to our Person class and create a method to see what we are talking about.

 ## My First Method